mellamoadam/CladoScope/tutorial.md

 ################################# USER INPUTS  #################################
-removeIndels = FALSE # Doesn't change VCF because all SNPs replaceMultiallelic = TRUE # Used to change the genotype of each indiv at each locus if there is an allele that is not ref or alt present. missingSitesThreshold = c(0.6, 0.7) # Lower is more stringent.
-This is max missing sites threshold missingIndivsThreshold = 0.92 #This is the threshold used for all samples besides outgroupSamples.
+removeIndels = FALSE # Doesn't change VCF because all SNPs replaceMultiallelic = TRUE # Used to change the genotype of each indiv at each locus if there is an allele that is not ref or alt present. missingSitesThreshold = seq(0.6,0.9, by = 0.1) # Lower is more stringent.
+This is max missing sites threshold missingIndivsThreshold = seq(0.8,0.95, by = 0.03) # This is the threshold used for all samples besides outgroupSamples.
 If any sample in outgroupSamples has more than missingIndivsThreshold, it is still included in subset.
 Only applicable when includeOutgroup = TRUE.
 MACMinThreshold = 3
 MAFMinThreshold = 0.05
 MinMeanDPThreshold = 6